Clause Classification Systems

 "threshold_applied": str(cls.CONFIDENCE_THRESHOLD),

-"pattern_matched": matched_type.value if matched_type else "none"
+"pattern_matched": matched_type.value if matched_type else "none",

 )

-except ValidationError as e:
+except ValidationError as exc:

-logger.error(f"Schema validation failed for clause {target_id}: {e}")
+logger.error("Schema validation failed for clause %s: %s", target_id, exc)

 raise